-- Academy funding within the Northamptonshire funding formula has led to a real terms decrease in funding for trust academies, as there is no element in the funding formula for support inflationary pressures.
-This trend is likely to continue in future financial years, given increased public sector borrowing due to COVID-19. - The national pay awards to Teaching staff in 2020/21 for cost of living of 2.5% have not been fully funded in annual grant funding allocations.
-Grant allocations also provide no element of funding for cost of living for support staff on National Joint Council contracts, which creates a real terms reduction in funding and a cost pressure which must be managed by restricting budgets elsewhere. - COVID-19 has created a loss of income from commercial trading sources, including in house catering provision, IT services contracts and School Sports Coordinator contracts.
-Academies are also seeing increased costs of free school meals vouchers and other COVID-19 related expenditure. - The trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment.
-The Trust has two schools with boilers which are beyond economical repair and has been required to utilise reserves to fund replacements to avoid school closures.
-Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements.
-Historically, teaching staff recruitment has been an issue in some Trust academies.
-The Trust has a robust recruitment and retention strategy to overcome the risk of losing its key senior and teaching staff and this is further supplemented by the trust's work in training and developing staff which will impact positively on professional development and recruitment and retention in all trust academies.

-- The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
-The Trust has implemented robust controls to mitigate this risk and will achieve the NCSC Cyber Security Essentials accreditation in 2021/22. - With effect from September 2021, the Trust has brought catering in all schools in house with the development of a primary kitchen hub.
-The aim of this development is to improve the quality of school meal provision and the uptake of school meals, including free school meals.
-There remains some uncertainty around inflationary pressures associated with in house catering, for example rising food prices and fuel costs. - The Trust is anticipating future risks as a result of the ongoing Covid19 pandemic, which could lead to increased learning loss for students with a potential impact on educational outcomes.
-The Trust is prepared well to mitigate this risk with a continued management of Covid through robust hygiene & infection control measures and a strong plan for Covid recovery using funds allocated from DfE.
-(There is also some uncertainty around future private income streams as a result of the pandemic, eg. catering and lettings). - The Trust continues to face challenges to improve the quality of provision within its three primary academies although it is clear from the performance data within this document and the most recent Ofsted judgements that these academies are developing at a sustainable rate with strong leadership.
+- Academy funding within the Northamptonshire funding formula has led to a real terms decrease in funding for trust academies, as there is no element in the funding formula for support inflationary and cost of living pressures.
+This trend is likely to continue in future financial years, based on the Chancellor's recent autumn statement. - The national pay awards to Teaching staff in 2022/23 for cost of living of 5% have not been funded in annual grant funding allocations.
+Grant allocations also provide no element of funding for cost of living for support staff on National Joint Council contracts, which creates a real terms reduction in funding and a cost pressure which must be managed by restricting budgets elsewhere. - The trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment, with no funding received in the financial year 2021/22.
+Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements. - Historically, teaching staff recruitment has been an issue in some Trust academies.
+The Trust has a robust recruitment and retention strategy to overcome the risk of losing its key senior and teaching staff and this is further supplemented by the trust's work in training and developing staff which will impact positively on professional development and recruitment and retention in all trust academies. - The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
+The Trust has implemented robust controls to mitigate this risk and, having achieved Cyber Essentials status in January 2022, it will go through the process of reaccreditation in January 2023. - In September 2021, the Trust has brought catering in all schools in house with the development of a primary kitchen hub.
+This development has improved the quality of school meal provision.
+There remains some uncertainty around inflationary pressures associated with in house catering, for example rising food prices and fuel costs.
+The Trust subsidised catering services from its General Annual Grant allocation in 2021/22 and aims to increase uptake for school meals in 2022-23 to reduce this subsidy. - The Trust continues to act through strong and knowledgeable leadership to strengthen provision in each of its primary academies.
+It is clear from internal and external sources of evidence that they are strengthening substantially.
 The trust will continue to prioritise the development of leadership capacity and improvement of teaching performance to ensure that these schools advance beyond their current Ofsted judgements.